 SvelteKit is a framework for building extremely high-performance web apps.

 Building an app with all the modern best practices is fiendishly complicated.
-Those practices include build optimizations, so that you load only the minimal required code; offline support; prefetching pages before the user initiates navigation; and configurable rendering that allows you to generate HTML on the server or in the browser at runtime or at build-time.
+Those practices include build optimizations, so that you load only the minimal required code; offline support; prefetching pages before the user initiates navigation; and configurable rendering that allows you to render your app on the server or in the browser at runtime or at build-time.
 SvelteKit does all the boring stuff for you so that you can get on with the creative part.

 It uses Vite with a Svelte plugin to provide a lightning-fast and feature-rich development experience with Hot Module Replacement (HMR), where changes to your code are reflected in the browser instantly.

 The easiest way to start building a SvelteKit app is to run

 npm create svelte@latest my-app cd my-app npm install npm run dev

 The first command will scaffold a new project in the